doytsujin/ok-spark-scala-strategy/README.md

 ## Feature Toggling

 Use feature toggles to enable or disable new functionalities without deploying new code.
 This allows for easier rollback of features if they cause issues in production.
+This can be done in code or with a service mesh.

 ```python
 import json